 Coronary Heart Disease is still the number one killer in Australia, over 1 million Australians are living with heart disease, stroke, or vascular conditions.
 Your diet and lifestyle play a huge role in your chances of developing Heart Disease.
 As our patron Dr Ross Walker states “Our Genes load the gun, and our environment pulls the trigger’’

-By improving your lifestyle, including your diet and level of fitness, you can minimise your risk of a secondary Heart event.
-By taking action you can significantly reduce your chance for a second heart attack.
+By improving your lifestyle, including your diet and level of fitness, you can minimise your risk of a secondary heart event.
+By taking action you can significantly reduce your chance of a second heart attack.

 Factors that increase your risk of another heart event: